andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 * Fishermans Horizon, factory, hidden area where there's the old fisherman for the side-quest.
 * Fishermans Horizon, Horizon Bridge, when carrying Rinoa to Esthar.
 Low volume.
 * Great Salt Lake.
 High volume.
 It stops as soon as you leave the first field.
+* Outside the Ragnarok ("Spaceship Landing Zone"), while Rinoa surrenders herself to Esthar.
+Low volume.

 `030-Flangchorus`:
 * Disc 2, Edea in the auditorium, once the player starts the cutscene by reaching near the hidden draw point.
 The sound file doesn't loop.
+* Possessed Rinoa out in space opens the seal lock #2, freeing Adel.

 `034-chorus`:
 * Flashback of the orphanage: Edea's identity is revealed.
 The sound file doesn't loop.
+* Ragnarok: right after the romantic scene, the screen turns black and this audio starts (no loop) while Squall reflects.

 `037-reet`:
 * Fire Cavern: the last two fields.